 On April 1, 2019, the Company's stockholders approved the 2019 Stock Option and Incentive Plan, which became effective as of the effective date of the registration statement in connection with the Company's IPO.
-The maximum number of shares of the Company's common stock that may be issued under the Company's 2019 Stock Option and Incentive Plan is 2,608,042, shares which shall be cumulatively increased each year by up to 4.0% of the then outstanding number of shares.
+The maximum number of shares of the Company's common stock that may be issued under the Company's 2019 Stock Option and Incentive Plan is 3,630,686, shares which shall be cumulatively increased each year by up to 4% of the then outstanding number of shares.
 Options granted under the 2019 Stock Option and Incentive Plan generally vest over four years, with 25% of the options vesting upon the first anniversary of the grant date and the remaining 75% of the options vesting in 12 equal quarterly installments following the first anniversary of the grant date, provided the option holder continues to have an employment or service relationship with the Company on each vesting date.
-Options granted to non-executive directors generally vest over a three-year term with 33% of the options vesting upon the first anniversary of the grant date and the remaining 67% of the options vesting in eight equal quarterly installments following the first anniversary of the grant date.
+Initial options granted to non-executive directors upon their election generally vest over a three-year term with 33% of the options vesting upon the first anniversary of the grant date and the remaining 67% of the options vesting in eight equal quarterly installments following the first anniversary of the grant date.
+Option re-grants to non-executive directors generally vest on the first anniversary of the grant date.
+The options expire on the 10th anniversary of the grant date.
+For each option, the beneficiary is entitled to receive one share of common stock upon the exercise of the option.

-Stock option valuation
+Stock option activity